Dark Energy Survey Year 3 Results: Galaxy mock catalogs for BAO analysis

-Within the corresponding uncertainties, the agreement is still within $1\sigma$ for the five tomographic bins, giving a global $\chi^2/{\rm d.o.f} = 25.62/15$.
-Only the first bin shows one \textit{pre-unblinding} data point out of $1\sigma$ from the mocks.
+It is important to keep in mind that the number of five mocks has been determined with a fixed calibration.
+Therefore, combining the error introduced by these fixed parameters and the allowed $2\%$ accuracy, we can expect the final accuracy with the best-fit calibration and all mocks to be slightly above $2\%$.
+To be more precise, this number has increased from $2$ to $3.1\%$.
+However, within the corresponding uncertainties, the agreement is still within $1\sigma$ for the five tomographic bins, giving a global $\chi_{\rm mod}^2/{\rm d.o.f} = 16.72/5$.
+The increase in the $\chi_{\rm mod}^2$ may be due either to the low representativeness of the five mocks used for the calibration or the presence of a strong anti-correlation among the data points.
+Nevertheless, when we quantify the goodness of the fit between the mocks to the data, using all $\theta$ bins in Fig.~\ref{fig:clustering}, we find remarkable good values $\chi_{m-d}^2/{\rm d.o.f} = [51.2,22.5,24.1,31.6,24.62]/22$.
+Only the first tomographic bin is away from having a $\chi_{\rm m-d}^2/{\rm d.o.f} \simeq 1$ and a bit less is the fourth bin.
+In conclusion, such accuracy is enough for our purposes and we do not consider rerunning the pipeline with more mocks in each point of the calibration.
+In more detail, only the first bin shows one \textit{pre-unblinding} data point out of $1\sigma$ from the mocks.
 In this case, the mean $w(\theta)$ of the mock has changed $\sim4\%$ from the value found during the calibration.
 Although this value is double of $2\%$ what was foreseen in the calibration (see Fig.~\ref{fig:area_number_mocks}), the global change is within the expectation.
 Blue curves in Fig.~\ref{fig:clustering} denotes the theoretical prediction described in Sect.~\ref{sec:tm}, and it is clear from the figure that modeled $w(\theta)$ agree almost perfectly with the measurements on the mocks.
 Finally, solid black lines with error bars correspond to the final \textit{post-unblinding} measurements of the data (using a brute force configuration of CUTE).\\